brittonlaroche/MongoDB-Demos/Stitch/tools/quickstart/README.md

 ## ![12](../img/12b.png) Create an Atlas chart
 We want to be able to graphically determine if offering a promotional discount to senior citizens in the Denver store actually increases the number of items they buy.
-Do they indeed stock pile office supplies when they are on sale?
+Do they indeed stockpile office supplies when they are on sale?
 Our job is to graphically represent the current number of items purchased by each age demographic.
-Select Charts from the left hand navigation panel of the Atlas Cluster and enable charts.
+Select Charts from the left-hand navigation panel of the Atlas Cluster and enable charts.

 ![Charts](../img/charts1.jpg)